 Question.
 Our security assistance for Afghanistan runs primarily through the Department of Defense.
 The Obama administration began a process in 2013 which would have transitioned this assistance from DoD to State, as U.S. forces were scheduled to draw down from the country.
 With the reversal in the Obama policy as well as a new South Asia strategy by the Trump administration, I understand that this process was stopped.
 Where does this discussion stand?
 Is it the Trump administration vision that security assistance in Afghanistan will continue to sit with the Defense Department?
-What do we lose in terms of policy coherence by having the State Department?
+What do we lose in terms of policy coherence by having the Defense Department administer security assistance with little role or input by the State Department?